What does Adam mean?

 Adam is a very prominent first name for men (#69 out of 1220, Top 6%) and also a very prominent last name for both adults and children (#2704 out of 150436, Top 2%).
 (2000 U.S. Census)

 Shown below is a comparison of the popularity of the boy name Adam and affiliated names.
-Popular variation forms of Adam (#79 in 2014) are Adan (#373 in 2014), Adin, Addie and Addison.
-These boy names reached the height of their popularity in 2004 (usage of 0.4228%) and are somewhat less popular today (usage 0.3096%, down 26.8%), with the versions Addison and Addie becoming less fashionable.
+Popular variation forms of Adam (#79 in 2014) are Adan (#373 in 2014), Addison and Addie.
+These boy names reached the height of their popularity in 2004 (usage of 0.5285%) and have become much less widespread since (usage 0.387%, 26.8% less), with the versions Addison and Addie becoming less fashionable.
 Adam (#79) and Adan (#373) are two of the more trendy boy names here, with Adam having a revival in usage.
 (Top 1000 Birth Names Records, 2014)